Recently, I toured York in my killer Spanish loafers. They're sharp, shiny and, pointy toed. Also very flat.

 If it looks like there are a lot of strappy little flats on my list this season, that's because they make such great travel shoes.
 They have just the right profile for hiding loads of cushioning, inside and out.
 They're casual enough for jeans and trousers but they're also smart enough to team with a skirt.

 These, by Clarks Privo, feature stylish stitching that is actually part of the comfort cushioning construction.
 They're a packable and versatile travel choice and a cinch to slip off for airport security.
-In a black (more like charcoal grey), or olive nubuck and leather combination.
+In a black with red soles, or white with either yellow or blue soles.
+Very sporty.

 Well I did say I liked Mary Janes.
 Every year they make a come back and they also seem to be sneaking back in style so it was only a matter of time before someone decided to make them ultra-comfy for walking.
 Arcopedico makes totally comfortable travel shoes in Portugal and these are set to become classics.
 They are anatomically designed and feature Arcopedico's patented "Foot Mattress" for all day support.
 Dreamy for your feet.
 They're smart enough to wear with skirts and all but the glitziest outfits and they come in lots of sophisticated colors.
 I want a few pairs!